mehtab39/movies-list/README.md

-This is the basic movie list website build using ReactJs, Redux, and @mui.
+This is the basic movie list website developed using ReactJs, Redux, and @mui.

 ## Table of contents